Last Updated on September 7, 2020

 Mildura is a lovely city on the Murray River.
 Hire houseboats, ski and fish.
 Local wineries and fruit growing areas make this a great destination for a holiday.

-Find the best price on accommodation in Mildura.
+- Find the best price for accommodation in Mildura on Booking .com

 Sea Lake & Lake Tyrrell – 1 day